themythwell/canon/README.md

-# canon
+# Canon - The living canon of Mythwell.
-Truth through fiction, preserved in commits.